 - Keep your grow room clean.
 And pet-free.

-- Unless those pets happen to be ladybugs.
-In that case, stock up.
+- Looking for a natural ways to keep spider mites away?
+Stock up on ladybugs.
 Do ladybugs eat spider mites?
 The answer is yes.
 Yes, they do.

 In case measures could not be taken to prevent a spider mite problem, here’s how one could treat an existing outbreak: